shijistar/enum-plus/README.md

 <br/>
 <sup>**_\[F^2]_**</sup> &nbsp; `toMap(options?: { keySelector?: string; valueSelector?: string }): Record<string, any>`

-Converts the enum members to a key-value map object, where the keys are the enum values and the values are the enum labels by default.
+Converts the enum items to a key-value map object, where the keys are the enum values and the values are the enum labels by default.
 You can customize the key and value fields using the `options` parameter.

 ```js
 WeekEnum.toMap();